cmayron/Legal-Calculus/README.md

 Contact for PermissionsFor commercial licensing inquiries, trademark permissions, or requests to use LCES in commercial products or services, contact the creator directly.
 No commercial use is permitted without written authorization.

+**Notice**

-NOTICELCES Legal Calculus Educational System and all associated materials are copyrighted works of the creator.
+LCES Legal Calculus Educational System and all associated materials are copyrighted works of the creator.
 All rights not expressly granted in the LICENSE file are reserved.
 This NOTICE affirms the copyright, trademark, and commercial rights protections governing all LCES materials.